Schistosomiasis: Life cycle

 Schistosomes can live an average of 3–5 years, and the eggs can survive for more than 30 years after infection.

 Other hosts

 Schistosomiasis is also a concern of cattle husbandry and mice.
-O-methyl-threonine is weakly effective in mouse schistosomiasis but is not in use.
+O-methylthreonine is weakly effective in mouse schistosomiasis but is not in use.

 Pathogenesis

-The infectious stage starts when the free-swimming larval form of the schistosome, cercariae, penetrates the human skin using their suckers, proteolytic enzymes, and tail movements; the cercariae transformed into schistosomulae by losing its tail and subsequently travels to the heart and lungs through venous system until it eventually reach the liver where it will mature into the adult form.
-The diseases caused by the schistomes are characterized into acute schistosomiasis and chronic schistosomiasis, and they can vary dependent on the species of schistosome.
+The infectious stage starts when the free-swimming larval form of the schistosome, cercariae, penetrates the human skin using their suckers, proteolytic enzymes, and tail movements; the cercariae transformed into schistosomulae by losing its tail and subsequently travels to the heart and lungs through the venous system until it eventually reaches the liver where it will mature into the adult form.
+The diseases caused by the schistomes are characterized into acute schistosomiasis and chronic schistosomiasis, and can vary dependent on the species of schistosome.
+Infection induces type 2 immune responses.